Code of Conduct

 Reciprocity

 The LION community is full of smart, generous people who go the extra mile to help answer questions and share expertise.
-We hope you’ll tap into that collective knowledge, and we also hope you’ll contribute to it so that we can continue to build on the spirit of reciprocity that makes the LION community so strong.
+We hope you’ll tap into that collective knowledge and contribute.

 Respect

-We want to leave space for lively conversations, and even disagreements, but we expect those conversations to always remain respectful and civil.
-As moderators, we will not tolerate personal attacks, offensive language, or harassment of any kind or directed at anyone and we reserve the right to warn and/or remove anyone who doesn’t meet these standards.
+We aim to encourage lively conversations, and even disagreements, but we expect those conversations to always remain respectful and civil.
+LION will not tolerate personal attacks, offensive language, or harassment of any kind or directed at anyone and we reserve the right to warn and/or remove anyone who doesn’t meet these standards.
 This includes personal attacks or discrimination related to appearance, gender, sexual orientation, race, ethnicity, religion, or ability.
-Not sure if something crosses the line?
-Please check with a moderator before posting it, or err on the side of caution and step away.

 Solicitation

 If you’d like to promote jobs, fellowships, internships, or grant opportunities, that’s awesome.
-If you find yourself wanting to sell, promote or pitch something else, please fight that impulse.
-These are community spaces for people to learn from each other, not a marketplace for selling products, services, or story pitches.
+LION community spaces (ex: NEC Slack) are intended to support learning from each other, not a marketplace for selling products, services, or story pitches.

-If any participant in a LION-hosted activity or in a LION forum engages in unacceptable behavior, the organization’s leadership may take any lawful action we deem appropriate, at our discretion, including but not limited to warning the offender or asking the offender to leave the event or activity without a refund, or removing them from membership in LION.
+If any participant in a LION-hosted activity, forums, programs or other spaces engages in unacceptable in behavior that is harmful to others, the organization’s leadership may take any lawful action we deem appropriate, at our discretion, including but not limited to warning the offender or asking the offender to leave the event or activity without a refund, or removing them from membership in LION.

 These community guidelines are inspired by and adapted from guidelines created by the Journalists of Color, OpenNews, and Gather communities, which we love and admire.